-Last year we had the iPhone 8 and 8 Plus.
-If we're honest, they probably should have been called the iPhone 8S and 8S Plus as, while they introduced several new features such as wireless charging, they were essentially enhancements of the existing iPhone 7.
-Apple usually uses the 'S' suffix to denote a refresh as opposed to a complete redesign.
+As we mentioned, in 2017 Apple launched the iPhone 8 and 8 Plus.
+If we're honest, they probably should have been called the iPhone 7S and 7S Plus as, while they introduced several new features such as wireless charging, they were essentially enhancements of the existing iPhone 7.
+As we saw with 2018's iPhone XS, Apple usually uses the 'S' suffix to denote a refresh as opposed to a complete redesign.

 A final note; it's not that unusual for companies to miss out a sequential number in product names.
 Sometimes this is done because a number is considered to be unlucky in some countries.

 But often it's for the same reason that Apple skipped 9 - because the company wants to signify a new beginning for a product, just as Microsoft did when it skipped Windows 9 and went straight to Windows 10 from Windows 8 (OK, it was Windows 8.1 for the pedants out there).